laravel/docs/controllers.md

 	}

-All controllers should extend the `Illuminate\Routing\Controller` class, which is aliased to `App\Http\Controllers\Controller` for convenience.
+All controllers should extend the `Illuminate\Routing\Controller` class.
 Now, we can route to this controller action like so:

 	Route::get('user/{id}', 'UserController@showProfile');